uperl/String-Template/README.md

 Replacement tokens are denoted with angle brackets.
 That is `<fieldname>` is replaced by the values in the `\%fields` hash reference provided.

-Some special characters can be used to impose formatting on the
+Some special characters can be used after the field name to impose formatting on the
 fields:

 - `%`